max7patek/metaprogramming/assignments/03-Specializer/writeup.md

-# Partial Puzzle
+# Specializer Puzzle

-Write a function called `partial` that takes in a function, a list of positional arguments, and a dictionary of keyword arguments and returns a function that calls the parameter function on the arguments supplied along with any new arguments.
+Write a function called `specialize` that takes in a function, a list of positional arguments, and a dictionary of keyword arguments and returns a function that calls the parameter function on the arguments supplied along with any new arguments.